Women in Yemen: Education rights

 Men and women do not have the same rights for education in Yemen.
 The country is still a long way from achieving gender equality, despite Article 54 of the Constitution of the Republic of Yemen, which states:Education is a right for all citizens.
 The state shall guarantee education in accordance with the law through building various schools and cultural and educational institutions.
 Basic education is obligatory.
 The state shall do its best to obliterate illiteracy and give special care to expanding technical and vocational education.
 The state shall give special attention to young people and protect them against perversions, provide them with religious, mental and physical education, and the appropriate environment to develop their aptitude in all fields.According to a survey done by UNICEF in 2013, girls are 50% less likely to enroll in school compared to boys, and they are also less likely to complete basic secondary and post-secondary education.
 Other studies have found that girls are usually more likely to drop out of school, than boys.
 For example, a study done in 2014 by Yemeni Ministry of Education, found that girls are 17% more likely to drop out of school at the primary school level, while 23% more likely than boys to drop out of school by the lower secondary level.
 Human Rights Watch has documented that forced child marriage is a leading factor as to why girls drop out of school.
 In the Demographic and Health Survey of 2013, it was discovered that only 6% of women had continued their education post-secondary school, while a survey done by UNICEF found that 71% of schools do not have female teachers.
 Due to the high percentage drop-out, women have lower literacy rate than men.
 According to the 2013 Global Gender Gap, only 49% of women in Yemen are literate, in contrast to 82% of men being literate.

+Young girls and women aged 15-25 have a higher literary rate, estimated at 76.9% showing improvement among younger generations compared to past ones.